-b) remuneration arrangements with service providers do not encourage risktaking that is excessive in view of the undertaking's risk management strategy;

-The participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should adopt and implement a remuneration policy for the whole group.
+Guideline 9 - Scope of the remuneration policy The undertaking should ensure in its remuneration policy that: a) remuneration arrangements with service providers do not encourage risk-taking that is excessive in view of the undertaking's risk management strategy; b) remuneration exercic de not threaten the undertaking/a ability to b) remuneration awards do not threaten the undertaking's ability to maintain an adequate capital base.
+The responsible entity should adopt and implement a remuneration policy for the whole group.
 This should take into account the complexity and structures of the group in order to establish, develop and implement a consistent policy for the whole group that is in line with the group's risk management strategies.
-The policy should be applied to all relevant persons at group and individual entity level.
+The policy should be applied to all relevant persons at group and individual entity level. applied to all relevant persons at group and individual entity level.
+The responsible entity should ensure: a) an overall consistency of the group's remuneration policies by ensuring that they comply with the requirements of the entities which are part of the group and by verifying their correct application;